Skip to content

 Certificate of conciliation

-If the parties are unable to resolve their dispute at the conciliation conference, the Chief Dispute Resolution Officer may issue the parties with a certificate of conciliation (dispute not resolved).
-The parties will then be entitled to make an application to VCAT, if they wish.
+If the parties are unable to resolve their dispute at the conciliation, we may issue the parties with a certificate of conciliation (dispute not resolved).
+The parties will then be entitled to make an application to VCAT.

 For more information about all possible outcomes, view our Conciliation outcomes page.